MaRDI4NFDI/mathpipe/README.md

 [![overview](doc/mathpipe.png)](http://physikerwelt.github.io/mathpipe/mathpipe.html)
 ## Prerequisites
 To run mathpipe you need to have npm and [nodejs](https://nodejs.org) installed.
-The version shiped together with ubuntu 16, was tested and worked well with mathpipe.
+The version shipped together with ubuntu 16, was tested and worked well with mathpipe.
 You can install the required packages on ubutu 16 via
 ```bash
 sudo apt-get install npm nodejs-legacy
 ```